Innovative carbon-fibre technology

 Yet another benefit is that Ex-Core produces far fewer hidden defects inside its carbon-fibre shapes.
 Because it pushes out with internal pressure, it forces the fibres into every corner in a precise way, so there is no longer a requirement to design in extra material for assumed defects.

-It can press the fibres against the tool at 2, 8 or 20 bar of pressure, depending on the recipe and the cure profile.
+It can press the fibres against the tool at 2 to 8 bar of pressure, depending on the recipe and the cure profile.

 With no male and female tooling the Ex-Core system is also less complex for its specialists to operate and therefore there is less that can go wrong.